DR DOVE'S UNICORN BULL

 Such sports of nature continue to appear from time to time in the media today.
 As they did a century ago with the closely-documented gift of several one-horned sheep from Nepal to the Prince of Wales that were exhibited at the London Zoological Gardens in 1906.
 These animals were almost certainly not just the result of nature playing games.
 According to the British Resident of the time at the Nepalese Court: 'There is no special breed of one-horned sheep in Nepal, nor are the specimens which have been brought here for sale freaks.
 By certain maltreatment ordinary two-horned sheep are converted...I am told that the object of producing these curiosities is to obtain fancy prices for them from the wealthy people of Nepal.'

-Rumours of similar practices have also emanated from Africa which, while they tell us nothing about the wild Unicorns of Ethiopia, may well explain how the Emperor there was able to present so many tame ones to fellow potentates.
+Rumours of similar practices have also emanated from Africa which, while they tell us nothing about the supposed wild Unicorns of Ethiopia, may well explain how the Emperor there was able to present so many tame ones to fellow potentates in Europe.

 Such rumours and possibilities were known to Dr W. Franklin Dove of Maine University who in the 1930s also spotted a flaw in Cuvier's reasoning.
 Cuvier, it seems, had assumed that horns grew out of the skull, whereas they actually start as unattached bits of tissue which later root themselves in it.
 The positioning of horns is quite open to natural or artificial variation, so Unicorns, Dove reasoned, were not a total contradiction of the laws of nature.